MyPyDavid/elchempy/docs/user_guide/README.md

 # User guide

-This is the user guide for the `ECpy` project.
+This is the user guide for the `elchempy` project.

 ```{toctree}
 :maxdepth: 2